-If you take out cash advances that total more than $925 within 70 days of filing for bankruptcy, this amount is not dischargeable in the bankruptcy.
+If you take out cash advances that total more than $950 within 70 days of filing for bankruptcy, this amount is not dischargeable in the bankruptcy.
+(This figure is accurate as of April 2016 and will change April 1, 2019.)
 In order to be nondischargeable, the cash advances must:

 The type of goods you ultimately purchase with the money from the cash advance doesn’t matter.
 The luxury item determination only comes into play if you charge goods or services on a credit card.